Eagle River becomes 9th AK team to win at NW Regional

 Eagle River scored runs in each of the final three innings to rally for a stunning 3-2 win Thursday over Fort Collins (CO) at the Northwest Regional in Gillette, Wyoming.

-With the victory, Eagle River became just the seventh Alaska team to win a game at the regional tournament since 1986.
+With the victory, Eagle River became just the ninth Alaska team to win a game at the regional tournament since 1986.

 “We’re so pumped,” right fielder Jack Molloy said.
 “Out flights have to get changed now, which is totally awesome.”